 Categorization Open Ended Response Grande Council, three regions now are combined, Rio Chama, Taos, and half of Jemez y Sangre.
 As well, the previous regions were already much larger than communities typically collaborate, which is often at the subwatershed HUC 10 level.
 I recommend that subwatersheds within the basins of each region be subcommittees and the Regional Council be given the option to choose HUC 10 or HUC 8 levels, and given the option to join HUC 10s together as desired.
 Specific NMWA SUPPORTS WITH EDITS: The MAP generally looks good.
 We suggest the north edge of the Pecos Council region be extended a little northward to encompass the headwaters of the Pecos River.
 Specific Subregions should be delineated and supported.
+Specific Recommend the Canadian Council be divided so that the Pecos Headwaters are differentiated from the Canadian River Specific My comment applies to the entire map.
+Please enhance the map to show political or jurisdictional boundaries (i.e. counties and/or cities) to allow for a better understanding of the entities that will be represented in each of C :C: the proposed planning regions.
+Specific Would it make more sense to have the boundary for the Middle Rio Grande area slightly altered so that San C Ildefonso and Tesque Pueblos were in one district, not split into two?
+Specific Headwaters of the pecos should be in the Pecos designated area.
 General Until the issue of over development and population growth is addressed in the santa metropolitan area, a lot of restrictions are needed General The ability for the upper rios chama watershed historical Acequias to irrigate and contribute to recharge is crucial for ground water beyond the region boundariesRestricting irrigation usage in mountain watershed recharge zones may prove to be devastating for wells further South.
 Pre 1906 Aceqias have been part of the recharge that the State depends upon in all of its surveysRestricting irrigation in these mountain zones may totally change ground water availability.
 General I think the regions are good but the map is not clear about boundaries.
 I think Santa Fe is in the Upper Middle 'Rio Grand but the maps are confusing on this.
 I have no idea were Elephant Butte fits into the map of the regions.
 These are graphics issues I think not a real problem.
 General The boundaries appear inconsistent, with some areas being significantly larger than others.
 What criteria were used to determine them?